What can students expect from their CHIP?

 Who teaches a CHIP?

-CHIP Leaders (select CHC upperclassmen) develop their own unique CHIP courses and syllabi, and are the primary instructors for their respective CHIPs throughout fall term.
-Each CHIP also has a faculty advisor who supports the CHIP Leader and serves as the four-year CHC academic advisor to the CHIP’s students.
+CHIP Leaders (select CHC upperclassmen), mentored by their CHIP faculty advisor, develop their own unique CHIP courses and syllabi.
+CHIP leaders are deeply involved with their CHIP class sessions throughout fall term.
+Each CHIP's faculty advisor supports the CHIP Leader, mentoring him/her in the craft of teaching discussion-based classes, and serves as the four-year CHC academic advisor to the CHIP’s freshmen.